Effective Field Theories and Cosmological Scattering Equations: de Sitter wavefunction coefficients from the Worldsheet

 where $\mu_{a\,a\pm 1} =-m^2$ modulo $n$ and zero otherwise.
 This mass deformation is analogous to the flat space one in \cite{Dolan:2013isa} and assumes canonical ordering of the external legs $\mathbb{I}_n = (1,2,\ldots ,n)$.
 These are referred to as cosmological scattering equations (CSE).
 The CWIs in \eqref{eq:cwi} can be recast as

-which imply an underlying ${\rm SL}(2,\mathbb{C})$ symmetry in the scattering equations, just like in flat space.
+where $a$ is any external leg and we sum over $b$.
+This implies an underlying ${\rm SL}(2,\mathbb{C})$ symmetry in the scattering equations, just like in flat space.
 This symmetry can be used to fix the location of three punctures.
 For more details, see \cite{Gomez:2021ujt}.

 The worldsheet formula in \eqref{eq:CHY-amp} can then be lifted to de Sitter space as follows:

 where the integrand may also contain boundary conformal generators.
 For theories with $\phi^n$ interactions, we are free to shuffle the CSE with other terms in the integrand $\mathcal{I}_n$ \cite{Gomez:2021ujt}.
 On the other hand, this may not be the case for derivative interactions, and we believe this issue calls for a more systematic investigation in the future.
 In this work we fix the ordering with CSE appearing to the left of the integrand.